Reporting and payment of capital gains tax on UK property disposals

 A: There are several ways for customers to make payment, including through non electronic means.

-Q: Will CGT paid on account show on my Self Assessment account?
+Q: Will the CGT paid on account show on my Self Assessment account?

-A: The 2020/21 Self-Assessment online will be updated to include reference to CGT payment on account.
+A: The Self-Assessment online should be updated to include reference to CGT payment on account.

 Q: How does this affect disposals of a whole property where part of it has been let i.e. annexe or flat within the main residence?